Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Experiments

 \paragraph{Evaluation Metrics} We employ three widely adopted metrics to quantitatively evaluate model performance: Structural Similarity Index (SSIM)~\cite{wang2004image}, which assesses spatial consistency in generated frames; Peak Signal-to-Noise Ratio (PSNR), which measures pixel-level reconstruction fidelity; and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, which evaluates perceptual similarity.
-Notably, SSIM—when directly comparing generated outputs to ground truth—places a stronger emphasis on the preservation of memory and spatialtemporal consistency, whereas PSNR and LPIPS are more indicative of overall frame quality.
+Since our evaluation datasets are specially tailored for long-term memory tasks, these metrics that directly compare against ground-truth videos can accurately reflect the capacity of different methods in memory retention and maintaining spatiotemporal consistency.

+\paragraph{Baselines} For the baselines, we select Diffusion Forcing~\cite{chen2024diffusion}, Teacher Forcing, and VRAG~\cite{chen2025learningworldmodelsinteractive}.
+Additionally, TTT-c can be regarded as an implementation of LaCT~\cite{zhang2025testtimetrainingright}.
+All baselines and our proposed RAD method adopt identical data settings: models are trained from scratch on the Maze dataset, while on the Minecraft dataset, they are fine-tuned starting from a pre-trained model.